contentful/field-editors/packages/markdown/README.md

 # @contentful/field-editor-markdown

-This package contains a React `JsonEditor` component and an extension that is used as a default for `Text` field type in the Contentful web application.
+This package contains a React `MarkdownEditor` component and an extension that is used as a default for the `Text` field type in the Contentful web application.

 ## Commands